norahmaria/gi-server/readme.md

 # Gi (server)
 ![Thumbnail](https://github.com/norahmaria/gi-client/blob/main/public/thumbnail.png?raw=true)

-> Gi is a mini social network built with the MERN stack and Socket.IO for live updates.
+> Gi is a mini social network built with the MERN stack and Socket.IO for live updates. **This as a project for my personal portfolio, to learn more about Socket.IO.**, so contributions are limited.

 ## Creation of routes and sockets
 This NodeJS backend does not follow the standard MVP structure, but rather uses the **routes and sockets folders** to create the routes and sockets dynamically.